tind/guide/docs/admin/bibsort-admin-guide.rst

 The different sort options that can be chosen are the logical fields defined in BibIndex.
-Which sorting methods that should be shown to the user are defined in WebSearch, collection parameters, point 8 “Modify sort option for collection “xx”.
+Which sorting methods that should be shown to the user are defined in WebSearch, collection parameters, point 8 “Modify sort option for collection .. ”.
 By default, all sub-collections will have the same settings as the main collection.
 To change from default settings, add a new sorting option for the specific collections you would like to change.